tamagui/tamagui/next.md

   - it would change key={} alongside that
   - that way HMR still works, but loads less hooks
   - works in production for extra perf
+- compiler hot reload (shouldn't be too hard for basic case)